-My current series, Down on the Farm, deals with my connection to the land, specifically the family farm.
-I paint abstracted aerial views of the fields and forests with an emphasis on color, shape and mark making.
-Rich, vibrant color embellished by narrative and symbolic pencil and brush marks tells the stories of my connection to the land that has been home to my family.
+My paintings express my connection to the family farm.
+The abstracted landscapes are inspired by memories, imagination and observation of aerial views.
+Rich, vibrant color embellished by narrative, symbolic pencil and brush marks tell the story of my connection to the property that has been home to my family.

-Ruth Armitage is a signature member of the National Watercolor Society , Rocky Mountain National Watermedia, California Watercolor Association and the Northwest Watercolor Society, and Past President of the Watercolor Society of Oregon.
+Ruth Armitage is a signature member of the National Watercolor Society , Rocky Mountain National Watermedia, San Diego Watercolor Society, Watercolor West, California Watercolor Association and the Northwest Watercolor Society, and Past President of the Watercolor Society of Oregon.
 The Watercolor Society of Oregon has awarded her its Outstanding Service Award.
-She is currently planning a large joint exhibition between the Watercolor Society of Oregon and the Western Federation of Watercolor Societies.
 Ruth’s work has received many local and national awards, including the Loa Ruth Sprung Award in the National Watercolor Society’s 95th Annual Exhibition.

 Inclusion in numerous national publications and exhibitions has led to wide-spread recognition for Ruth.
 You may have seen her work profiled on Oregon Public Broadcasting’s “Oregon Art Beat.”
 Most recently Acrylic Artist Magazine ran a 10-page feature article in their Spring 2016 issue.

-You can find Ruth’s work in Portland at the Portland Art Museum’s Rental Sales Gallery, and at Mary Lou Zeek gallery in Salem, Oregon.
-She is a gifted instructor and has juried several local and state exhibitions.
-She enjoys sharing the creative process in the classroom and watching lightbulbs come on in her students’ eyes.
+You can find Ruth’s work in Portland at the Portland Art Museum’s Rental Sales Gallery Freed Gallery in Lincoln City, OR and Earthworks Gallery in Yachats, OR.
+She is a gifted instructor and has juried national, local and state exhibitions.
+Ruth enjoys sharing the creative process in the classroom and watching lightbulbs come on in her students’ eyes.
 Read their comments about Ruth’s classes on her ‘Workshops’ page.
 Ruth and her husband Marc, both fourth generation Oregonians, maintain a small farm and studio in rural Oregon City.

 In the words of Ruth’s Students: